paps/api-store/store/DEV/LinkedIn Profile URL Finder DEV/LinkedIn Profile URL Finder DEV.md

 # ⚙️️ Repetition setup ⚙️

 If your input spreadsheet has a lot of rows, your Phantombuster account might not have enough execution time to find all the profile URLs in a single day.
 No worries though!
 You can set up **an automatic launch per day** to continue finding profile URLs over weeks or months if necessary.
+You can choose how many lines to handle per launch.
+If you leave that configuration field empty, the API will try to process all of them.

-To do so, first go to your API's settings:
+Then, go to your API's settings:

 <center>![](https://phantombuster.imgix.net/api-store/settings-button.png)</center>